 There will be more variables in recording in-person podcast interviews if you are on the road.
 Do your best to locate quiet, echo-free areas to record in.
 Recording at a noisy bar or cafe, while fun in concept, is anything but fun to listen to.

 Aside from higher cost, one of the other slight troubles with a setup like this is the portability factor.
 If you are meeting guests at various locations, whatever equipment you have will need to be transported and setup each time.
 It’s not too severe, but a good thing to keep in mind.
 Imagine you have to bring around a laptop, audio interface, 3 microphones, cables, stands, and maybe even headphones.
 Then, you have to hook it up and subsequently unhook it each time.
-That may become annoying after a while.
+That may become annoying.

 Lower Cost, Worse Audio – Single Mic Setup